Taschenbuch/Gw2TinyWvwKillCounter/README.md

+# !!!
+INFO: This tool will be added as a module to Blish HUD in the future.
+Thus this stand alone .exe version will not receive any more updates !!!

 # Gw2TinyWvwKillCounter
 A tiny tool for the computer game Guild Wars 2.
 It shows current kills and deaths in a tiny window for the Guild Wars 2 World vs World game mode.